 B) I travel multiple times per year for business & pleasure; I want the benefits of insurance without having to buy it each trip

 You should get an annual plan.
 This will provide coverage for all your flights (cancellations, delays, overnights, etc), luggage (lost/damaged/delayed), electronics (broken/lost/stolen), car insurance, emergency medical care, evacuation, and a plethora of other incidents.
 Plus, since it’s a year-long plan, you’ll never have to debate, “Is it worth buying insurance this time?”
 For a frequent traveler, it’s always worth it, especially when you’re automatically covered everywhere you go, for less than one-off insurance.
 We originally looked into Allianz to cover our trip to Antarctica but when we realized how inexpensive it was for an entire year of coverage, we decided to go with their annual plan.
 The Allianz All Trips Plans cover everything mentioned above, on unlimited trips and unlimited flights, domestic and abroad.
-If you take 10+ business/pleasure trips per year check out the All Trips Premier Plan (starting at $450), if you take 5-10 trips per year the All Trips Prime Plan starts at only $249/year.
+If you take 6+ business/pleasure trips per year check out the All Trips Prime Plan (~$250/year), if you take 3+ trips per year the All Trips Basic Plan is a no-brainer at only around $135/year (prices vary depending on your age and state of residence).
 Annual plans that came in 2nd & 3rd place were; Travel Guard TravelRite Annual & Travelex Annual Flight Insure Package.

 C) I am planning for a multi-month RTW and want to be insured for any emergencies or mishaps that happen on the road